daltonkyemiller/claude-code.nvim/README.md

 # Claude-Code.nvim

 > **⚠️ WORK IN PROGRESS**: This plugin is under active development.
-APIs and functionality will change significantly.
+APIs and functionality will change significantly

 A Neovim plugin that integrates the Claude AI CLI directly into your editor.